 - 2.6 The Council is required to set a balanced budget and a Medium-Term Financial Strategy. - 2.7 The.
 MTFS for 2022/23 identified a budget deficit of £8.1m.
 In the 2023/24 MTFS, the deficit for 2023/24 was addressed through a combination of efficiency savings and the single year Local Government Finance Settlement.
-However, this still left deficits in some of the remaining years which the Council needed to balance, combined with a lack of certainty around NNDR re-baselining.
-To do this, the Council needs to find ways to save money or generate income in a landscape of rising costs and inflation, combined with cuts in government grants.
-In a worst-case scenario, the Council would have a budget deficit of £9.7m across the remaining four years of the MTFS.
+However, this still left deficits in some of the remaining years which the Council needed to balance, combined with a lack of certainty around (NNDR) re-baselining.
+To do this, the Council needs to find ways to save money or generate income in a landscape of rising costs and inflation, combined with cuts in government grants, which is also being experienced by other Councils.
+In a worst-case scenario, the Council would have a budget deficit of $\pounds 9.7m$ across the remaining four years of the MTFS.